 Other AEs attributed to study product administration have included mild or moderate AST elevation, alanine aminotransferase (ALT) elevation, creatinine elevation, and decreased neutrophil count.
 Mild or moderate elevated transaminases were reported in 4 of 21 (19%) HIV-infected participants in VRC 601 (all of whom were taking ARVs).
 These laboratory changes resolved spontaneously and did not require discontinuation of study product administration.
-Among HIV-uninfected participants in VRC 602 or HVTN 104, 1 participant had grade 1 (mild) transiently elevated ALT assessed as possibly attributed to VRC01 in the VRC 602 study and 2 participants had grade 1 (mild) transiently elevated algrade 1 (mild) transiently elevated to VRC01 in HVTN 104.
+Among HIV-uninfected participants in VRC 602 or HVTN 104, 1 participant had grade 1 (mild) transiently elevated ALT assessed as possibly attributed to VRC01 in the VRC 602 study and 2 participants had grade 1 (mild) transiently elevated ALT/AST values assessed as related to VRC01 in HVTN 104.
 These 3 participants all received VRC01.